-As a rule, security agreements can be signed in counterparts, however, this does not apply to mortgages, which must be created through public deeds.
+As a rule, security agreements can be signed in counterparts, however, this does not apply to mortgages, which must be created through public deeds (please see question 3.3 about pending discussion on the possibility of creation of fiduciary assignments of real estate property in favour of non-SFI creditors through private instruments).
 A public deed requires the signature of the parties and a public notary on the same copy of the document.

-As for other documentary requirements, please see question 3.9.
+As for other documentary requirements, please see question 3.9

-Financial Assistance
+4 Financial Assistance